×

 How to get there

-Located just 20 minutes from Vagar airport, thee access to the waterfall is very easy.
-Just park in the centre of the village of Gásadalur and walk for a few minutes.
-The terrain is flat and presents no difficulties.
+Located just 20 minutes from Vágar Airport, Múlafossur is one of the easiest waterfalls to access in the Faroe Islands.
+You can park your car in the centre of the village of Gásadalur, then walk for a few minutes along the main path.
+The terrain is flat and straightforward.

-About 1 hour before sunset, I set up my tripod on the edge of the cliff, near the steps at the end of the path.
-This gave me time to choose my composition carefully and to be the first one on this very popular spot.
-I wanted to do a long exposure, which gives a contrast in the image: movement in the clouds and a blurred effect on the water.
+About an hour before sunset, I set up my tripod on the cliffside, near the stone steps at the end of the path.
+This gave me time to frame the village and the waterfall in one clean composition.

 My gear